This month, we are very fortunate to have 3 presenters to the Brisbane Property Meeting on 18th April 2017.

 The first presenter is Peta Charles from Brisbane Town Planning.
 Peta has extensive experience as a town planner assessing development applications for Brisbane City Council.
 She subsequently joined the consultancy sector advising clients, ranging from first time homeowners, other professionals and developers through to large corporations.
 Peta is an accredited RiskSmart consultant.
 Having worked on both sides of the fence, Peta knows how Council ticks and the commercial realities of property development.
 She will provide invaluable advice on what to look out for and avoid with potential townhouse projects.

-Peta is followed by Alfred Botha, an experienced corporate and residential architect who has played key roles in large scale town house, apartment building and green field development projects in Australia and South Africa.
+Peta is followed by Alfred Botha, an experienced corporate and residential building designer who has played key roles in large scale town house, apartment building and green field development projects in Australia and South Africa.
 Alfred has property in his blood and gets huge joy and satisfaction out of seeing people achieve their dreams through property.
 He is also an active property investor and developer.

 James Kirkwood from Inertia Engineering rounds off the presentations on civil engineering aspects to consider when undertaking townhouse projects.
 He lead’s the company’s project team handling townhouse development and cites collaboration and teamwork as critical features to achieving desired outcomes on projects.